-Each tapestry depicts a strange mechanical device with squares of twenty-five different images and handles along the edges.
+Each of six tapestries depict a strange mechanical device with squares of twenty-five different images and handles along the edges.
 These squares depict fragments of existing photographs, engravings, oil paintings, maps, pamphlets and book pages from various time periods.
 Lines connect the squares to the handles, and soon we realize that these are in fact cubes that can be turned, revealing another side, perhaps with a new image.
 Is this a visual dictionary?
 A rebus?
 A children’s game?
 An “engine of the imagination”?

 Trade brings languages together.
 It is easier to borrow an existing word from another language than to make one up.
 Approximately sixty percent of the English language is borrowed.
-If a word is simply adopted from another language, along with the thing it refers to, it is called a “loanword.”
+If a word is simply adopted from another language, with only little or no modification, it is called a “loanword.”
 The “wandering words” of the work’s title—a literal English translation of the beautiful German noun "Wanderwort"—are a special type of loanword, one that spread among numerous languages and cultures, across a significant geographical area, from language to language, and it is not always possible to ascertain from which language it originated.
 A few examples of “wandering words” are ginger, saffron, sugar, coffee, tobacco and chocolate.

 The machine, or engine shown on the tapestries is inspired by a wood engraving by Jean-Jacques Grandville, an illustration from the 1838 French edition of Jonathan Swift’s novel "Gulliver’s Travels".
 This great adventure story has amused and confused readers since its first publication, in 1726, as "Travels into Several Remote Nations of the World, in Four Parts.
 By Lemuel Gulliver, First a Surgeon, and then a Captain of Several Ships".
 The book is both a parody of travel writing and a satirical exploration of politics, colonialism and human nature.
 On the island of Balnibarbi, Gulliver visits the Academy of Lagado, an early scientific institute.
 There he is given a demonstration of a giant machine, used for making sentences and books.
 Every turn of the handles generates series of random combinations.
 Swift’s invention might be the earliest example of a (fictional) contraption resembling a modern computer.
 During his guided tour of the Academy of Lagado, Gulliver also observes projects intended to do away with words altogether.
 Because words were only names for things, it was reasoned that people would be better off if they dealt with things themselves rather than with words.